-$^{^{2}}$ This Order addresses the motion with regard to Plaintiffs who allegedly ingested Lipitor 80 mg prior to diagnosis of diabetes.
-The claims of other Plaintiffs will be addressed by separate order.
+2 This Order addresses the motion with regard to Plaintiffs who allegedly ingested dosages of Lipitor less than 80 mg.
+The claims of other Plaintiffs are addressed in CMO 99.

 This Court held an initial status conference on March 27, 2014, and, after a second status conference on April 25, 2014, discovery commenced when the Court entered CMO 4, which among other things, set forth an initial discovery plan.
 (Dkt.
 No. 101 at 17-24).
 This plan provided for certain document production by Pfizer (including electronic discovery), interrogatories served by Plaintiffs on Pfizer, and depositions of Pfizer and its current and former employees.
 (Id.)
 On May 2, 2014, the Court entered CMO 5, which required Plaintiffs to serve Plaintiff Fact Sheets and certain mandatory disclosures on Pfizer.
 (Dkt.
 No. 110).